MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/admin-teams-troubleshooting.md

 `https://businesscentral.dynamics.com/?environmentname=Production&company=CRONUS%20USA%2C%20Inc.&page=21&dc=0&bookmark=21%3bEgAAAAJ7BTEAMAAwADAAMA%3d%3d`

 For technical details about [!INCLUDE [prod_short](includes/prod_short.md)] URLs, see [Web Client URL](/dynamics365/business-central/dev-itpro/developer/devenv-web-client-urls) in the [!INCLUDE [prod_short](includes/prod_short.md)] Developer and IT Pro Help.

-## <a name="the-card-is-displayed-in-the-message-compose-box-but-selecting-the-details-button-does-nothing"></a>The card is displayed in the message compose box, but selecting the Details button does nothing

-After a link gets expanded into a card in the message compose box, you must send the message to the chat before you can use the **Details** button.

 ## <a name="the-details-window-opens-but-shows-an-error-before-details-are-shown"></a>The details window opens, but shows an error before details are shown